rishabh-panda/Book-Vook/README.md

 ## Advantages

-● Reduction in deforestation. <br />
+- Reduction in paper consumption (and deforestation, as a consequence).
-● Better management of energy requirement for production. <br />
+- Better management of energy requirement for production.
-● Decrease in the amount of industrial toxins used to create pulp and bleach. <br />
+- Decrease in the amount of industrial toxins used to create pulp and bleach for paper.
-● Boost in the efficiency of water treatment. <br />
+- Boost in the efficiency of water treatment.
-● Promotes the concept of three R’s (Reduce, Reuse, Recycle) <br />
+- Promotes the concept of three R’s (Reduce, Reuse, Recycle)

 <br />